LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 * **Symposium.** In case you wish to learn more, Quinten will give a talk at the [Symposium on Live Game Design](/project/update/2019/02/01/Live-Game-Design-Symposium.html) in Amsterdam on February 27th.

 ### Bibliography
 1. R. van Rozen and Q. Heijn.
 Measuring Quality of Grammars for Procedural Level Generation.
 Chapter revision.
-In Proceedings of the 13th International Conference on Foundations of Digital Games, FDG, as part of the 9th Workshop on Procedural Content Generation, PCG, Malmö, Sweden, August 7--10, ACM, 2018. [[pdf]]({{ site.url }}/assets/vRozenHeijn2018.pdf)
+In Proceedings of the 13th International Conference on Foundations of Digital Games, FDG, as part of the 9th Workshop on Procedural Content Generation, PCG, Malmö, Sweden, August 7--10, 2018. [[pdf]]({{ site.url }}/assets/vRozenHeijn2018.pdf)
 2. Q. Heijn.
 Improving the Quality of Grammars for Procedural Level
 Generation: A Software Evolution Perspective.
 MSc Thesis.
 University of Amsterdam, Master of Software Engineering, August 30, 2018. [[pdf]](http://www.scriptiesonline.uba.uva.nl/document/661986)
+3. R van Rozen and Q. Heijn.
+Measuring Quality of Grammars for Procedural Level Generation.
+Presentation slide deck.
+In Proceedings of the 13th International Conference on Foundations of Digital Games, FDG, as part of the 9th Workshop on Procedural Content Generation, PCG, Malmö, Sweden, August 7--10, 2018. [[pdf]]({{ site.url }}/assets/PCG2018_slides_vRozenHeijn.pdf)

 **Proceedings.**
 The full proceedings (the collection of papers) of FDG 2018 can be found here at dblp [[url]](https://dblp.uni-trier.de/db/conf/fdg/fdg2018.html).